-Most days, “quite a bit” or “extremely stressful” is how 23 per cent of Canadians rated their stress levels, according to a 2014 Statistics Canada survey.
-And ripe for lunchtime yoga were those in the core working ages (35 to 54) when daily stress rates peak.
+Most days, “quite a bit” or “extremely stressful” is how 23 per cent of Canadians rated their stress levels, according to a survey by Statistics Canada.

 “One day, I looked up and thought I’m generally a very happy person but I’m not happy anymore.
 I’m extremely stressed out.
 And I’m not as positive as I was,” says Ahmed Elafifi, who left his job as a soft drink executive to develop Tranquini, an all-natural fruit-vegetable juice containing extracts from green tea (theanine), lemon balm, chamomile and lavender – all proven to be calming.

 Its soothing effect that is said to last up to five hours is, for Elafifi, “a positive way” to counter stress “without any negative side effects.”
 Good thing, as stress can lead to not-so-healthy habits such as smoking, drinking and eating poorly.

 After a cancer diagnosis, Monica Ruffo was looking to detoxify her life — from what she ate to what she did for a living.
 She left a career in marketing and advertising to study nutrition and develop a line of organic plant-based supplements, Well Told Health Botanicals.
 The boosters — as she thinks of them — are free from synthetics, fillers, soy and gluten.

 “These are really meant to be little boosters in the areas where people need more than just a healthy diet,” Ruffo says.